-India impatient for Modi's response to China after 20 soldiers die in border clash
+India awaits Modi's response to China after 20 killed in clubs and stones border clash

 India says Chinese troops have intruded into its side of the Line of Actual Control or the de facto border.

-China rejects the allegation and has asked India not to build roads in the area claiming it to be its territory.
+China rejects the allegation and has asked India not to build roads in the area, claiming it to be its territory.

-According to the Indian government source the fighting on Monday night broke out during a meeting to discuss ways to de-escalate tensions, and the colonel commanding the Indian side was one of the first to be struck and killed.
+According to the Indian government sources, the fighting on Monday night broke out during a meeting to discuss ways to de-escalate tensions, and the colonel commanding the Indian side was one of the first to be struck and killed.

 Many of the other Indian soldiers who died had succumbed to their wounds, having been unable to survive the night in freezing temperatures.